LSMeetei/MnMultimodal/README.md

-# Manipuri Multimodal Dataset for NLP Applications
+# Multimodal Dataset of low-resource languages for Machine Translation and other NLP Applications

 This repo house the collection of Manipuri multimodal datatset for Natural Language Processing (NLP) Applications.